mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

   - When clicked, a list of records is displayed inside the [record selector](#record-selector) component.
 The list shows the first 50 records.
   - An text input field is available within the dropdown to filter the records based on partial or complete value matches.
 As the user types in a value, the list narrows down the records.
 The system can search only the first five fields.
 Search across all types is supported.
   - If there's a single match for the entered value, it should become highlighted, allowing the user to confirm the selection.
-  - If the table contains no records, the user sees an option to add a record.
-  - If there aren't any matches, the user sees an option to add a record for the newly entered value or try changing the 'Search Columns' table preference.
+  - If there aren't any matches, a suggestion to change the 'Search Columns' table preference is displayed.

 ## Scenario 6: User changes the table link preferences